In The Practice Room You Trust Yourself. Then Someone Calls A Shuffle.

 Is this actually worth $27 or is it just another video course I'll never finish?

 Fair question.
-Most courses fail because they're built around content, not outcomes.
+Most video courses fail because they're built around content, not outcomes.
 This one is built around a checklist.
-You open it, you find the groove you need, you work through the lesson and the playlist, you check the box.
-There's no 47-module overwhelm.
-There's a list of 27 grooves and a clear answer to "what should I practice today."
+You open it, find the groove you need, work through the lesson and the playlist, check the box.
+There's no 47-module overwhelm β just 27 grooves and a clear answer to "what should I practice today."
 Most people come back to it before every gig.

 I've been playing for years.
 Is this going to be too basic for me?